-All kindergarten, sixth, and ninth grade students must have a complete physical examination on file prior to the first day of school.
+All kindergarten, sixth, and ninth-grade students must have a complete physical examination on file prior to the first day of school.
 The physical must include up-to-date immunizations.
-Students will not be allowed to attend school without meeting the above requirements (regardless of whether learning takes place in person, remote, or hybrid).
+Students will not be allowed to attend school without meeting the above requirements.